 - The SK Wyverns win Game 3 of the 2011 Korean Series, 2 - 1, against the Samsung Lions.
 In all three games so far, neither team has scored more than two runs.
 Today, SK left fielder Jae-sang Park is the star, with a solo homer and a throw which retires a runner at home.

 - The St. Louis Cardinals win the 11th title of their history by defeating the Texas Rangers, 6 - 2, in Game 7 of the World Series.
 Texas takes a two-run lead in the top of the 1st, but Series MVP David Freese ties the score with a two-run double in the bottom of the inning.
 Chris Carpenter then keeps the Rangers from adding to their score, while Allen Craig hits a 3rd-inning homer off Matt Harrison.
-The Cards add two runs without getting a hit in the 5th and, typically, St. Louis manager Tony LaRussa uses four relievers to get the last 9 outs.
+The Cards add two runs without getting a hit in the 5th and, typically, St. Louis manager Tony LaRussa uses four relievers to get the last nine outs.
 It is an unlikely title for a team that was 10 1/2 games out on August 25th and twice was down to its last strike in Game 6.

 - 2012: